orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Turning Point

-This shift goes beyond drills — it redefines coaching itself.
+This shift goes beyond drills.
+It redefines coaching itself.
 We’re moving from *telling* players what to do to *designing* situations where they can discover what works.
 From perfection to adaptation.
 From rote learning to genuine understanding.